 • Upload Syllabus: For projects that involve revisions to existing course(s), please upload PDF copies of your original syllabus or syllabi for these courses (before making changes associated with your proposed project).
 Clearly label these documents as “original” or similar.

-• Request (select category; include “other”) – choose the best option
+• Grant Category (select category; include “other”) – choose the best option

 • Course-level Enhancement